The College Valley North Northumberland Hunt

-We welcome you to our website.
+We welcome you to our new website for 2014.
 As our site develops we hope to provide you with information, news and views with an aim to building our community relations.
 Any suggestions would be greatly appreciated by using the contact form.

 The College Valley and North Northumberland Hunt came into existence in 1982, when The College Valley Hunt amalgamated with the North Northumberland.
 The Country hunted is in Northumberland and extends from the Kale Water in the north-west taking in the Cheviot Hills to the Harthope Burn and Glendale Valley and on to the coastal strip by Holy Island and then north to Berwick-Upon-Tweed and the Scottish Border.